 Today’s residential and commercial HVAC systems are highly sophisticated systems that deliver years of reliable service.
 Like all such systems, however, problems can arise from time to time.
 If neglected, common heating system problems can potentially threaten not just your comfort, but also your safety.
 According to a recent article by the National Fire Protection Association, heating equipment was responsible for 56,000 residential fires in the U.S. between 2009 and 2013.

 Although heating system problems can be caused by a wide range of issues, the three most common causes of problems include:

 - Obstructed filtration

 - Thermostat failures

 When this happens, it’s best to replace the nonfunctioning device with a programmable thermostat.
-Programmable thermostats allow you select different temperatures for different times of the day and night, and different days of the week.
-This makes them far more energy efficient than non-programmable models, which can result in significant reductions in your monthly heating and cooling bills.
+Programmable thermostats allow you to select different temperatures for different times of the day and night, and different days of the week.
+This makes them far more energy-efficient than non-programmable models, which can result in significant reductions in your monthly heating and cooling bills.

 Problems can also arise if the thermostat was improperly programmed, or inadvertently re-programmed at some point.
 Before calling a heating repair company, make sure your thermostat is properly set.
 Consult your user’s manual if you have questions about how to do this.

 Poor filtration is another common cause of heating system problems.
 Most manufacturers recommend that you clean or replace your filter at regular intervals.
 And in some cases, not doing so can actually void the manufacturer’s warranty.

 The heating unit’s filter system keeps harmful dirt, pet dander and other organic particles from becoming trapped in the ductwork, or being recycled throughout your home or workplace.